-Changes in long term care in England will come in from April 2016 as a result of the Care Act 2014.
-From April 2016 it is proposed that anyone with assets of less than £118,000 will receive help for their social care costs.
+After the changes in long term care in England came in from April 2016, as a result of the Care Act 2014.
+From April 2016 it is proposed that anyone with assets of less than £118,000 receives help for their social care costs.

 A £72,000 limit on lifetime care costs will also be introduced.
 However, this does not include ‘hotel costs’ such as board and lodgings and the cap will only apply once needs are established as ‘substantial’.